jscarle/LightResults.Extensions/src/LightResults.Extensions.EntityFrameworkCore/README.md

 Provides a DbContext that wraps context operations using LightResults.

+## Documentation

+Make sure to [read the docs](https://jscarle.github.io/LightResults.Extensions/) for the full API.

 ### New method definitions

 The following methods are wrapped internally with a `try { } catch { }` block and have their signatures